mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 001 - Remove Setters/readme.md

 // if it manages through the engine
 // if the road is moving etc
 ```

 # Type

 [X] Semi-Automatic

 We should detect setters (unless they use meta-programming) with our IDEs.

-We can also remove them and see which tests fail if we have good coverage
+We can also remove them and see which tests fail if we have good coverage.

+# Safety

+This is not a safe refactoring since you might miss some methods calling the removed setters.

+You need to make sure to have good coverage and also an excellent QA process to ensure a smooth refactoring.

 # Tags